request a free consultation to build the right class for you

 Q: So who are you?
 What's your experience as it relates to rally racing and education?

-I got into rallying playing Gran Tursimo 3, like any good teenager.
+My name is Dave Carapetyan, my friends call me Texas Dave, and I've been racing rally cars for close to 20 years.
+I got into rallying playing Gran Turismo 3, like any good teenager.
 The first time I drove rally cars was in Gran Turismo, it was like this magical/ethereal experience that connected skateboarding, BMX biking, and all the things that I'd loved as a kid with cars.
 I pretty much decided when I was 15 that I was going to be a rally driver from that moment forward, even though I'd never touched a steering wheel and we've been winging it ever since.

 Q: What was your first rally car?